Fall in love with French, and then let French help you fall in love.

 You can use these sayings to gain access to an important part of French culture and use this article to help you explore French music and literature, much of which centers on the theme of love.
 These sayings are also beautiful and may stay with you all your life.
 Use them to impress people in your life, whether they speak French or not!

 As well as the sayings and cultural insights presented in this article, there are many other opportunities to get your fix.

-For beginners, there are many opportunities to embrace l’amour (love.)
+For beginners, there are many opportunities to embrace l’amour (love).
 There are many great love songs out there, great for beginners who can pick up pronunciation and vocabulary from music.
 Try Celine Dion’s music, she has a French love album out.
 Carla Bruni has also written many love songs.
-As well as that, you might like to try reading a book you’ve already read in English in French.
-“Twilight” is a great one for this, as it has a lot of romantic phrasing and is suitable for beginners.
+You can check out more romantic French songs on FluentU.

 If you’re at an intermediate stage, try a magazine, like “Cosmopolitan,” which may have some romance pages.
 A bit limited on cash?
 Swap your regular subscription for one in French, it’s also great for motivating you!

 Start exploring more reading material and have fun with it as your comprehension gets better.
 Try to seek out books and magazines with cute French language yourself, starting with writers mentioned in this article.